 Koh Lipe: First impressions

 I found Koh Lipe endearing starting on our first day.
-To summarize, I love the artsy bars, the unique clothes and beachwear, and the chill beaches.
+I love the artsy bars, the unique clothes and beachwear, and the chill beaches.

 In particular, Walking Street, a long road full of shops and other establishments, gives off strong bohemian vibes.
 There are cool cafes and restaurants.
 There are shops where you can buy dyed tops, crochet bikinis, long comfy pants in different fabrics and other souvenirs.
 You can also get your fill of Thai cuisine and other unique concoctions (I heavily favor coconut ice creams).